HariR1893/CODECLAUSE-NEWS-PORTAL/README.md

 5. The app will open in your default web browser at `http://localhost:3000.`

 Feel free to explore and customize this project as you see fit.
-It's a great way to gain practical experience in web development during your internship at Prodigy Infotech!
+It's a great way to gain practical experience in web development during your internship at CODE CLAUSE!